What do the children we support really think about our work?

 – Andy Kilcoyne, Headteacher, Mauldeth Road Primary School

-Camelot School recommends the work of The Children’s Literacy Charity as the only proven intervention to raise reading standards for our youngest pupils struggling to keep up with their peers.
-The school has tried many interventions and in terms of value for money and the quality of the tutors involved in delivering the programme, no other intervention comes close to matching the work of The Children’s Literacy Charity.
-The number of children at Camelot School in the last five years who have started an intervention programme not reading in line with age related expectations and have graduated in line and able to meet national assessment standards is astonishing and why we repeatedly renew our contract with The Children’s Literacy Charity.
+In our experience, the work of the Children’s Literacy Charity is the only proven intervention to raise reading standards for our youngest pupils struggling to keep up with their peers.
+The school has tried many interventions and in terms of value for money and the quality of the tutors, no other intervention comes close to matching their work.
+The number of children at Camelot School in last five years who have started a CLC intervention programme not reading in line with age related expectations and have graduated in line and able to meet national assessment standards is astonishing”. – James Robinson, Headteacher, Camelot (now Bird In Bush) School, London

 Case Study